JuliaCon/www.juliacon.org/2023/index.md

 \begin{box}{title="Committee", color="dark-blue"}
   JuliaCon is [organized by a committee](/2023/committee/) composed entirely of volunteers, and can be reached at \email with any questions or comments.
 \end{box}

-\begin{box}{title="Proceedings", color="green"}
-  JuliaCon is complemented by the [JuliaCon proceedings](https://proceedings.juliacon.org), an open journal with a formal peer review process for articles that supplement JuliaCon contributions.
-\end{box}